Skip to content

 Once the target process is chosen (in our case wermgr.exe), the payload uses a process-hollowing technique to inject into the legitimate target process.

-Conclusion: Detect and Stop Qbot Attacks
+Conclusion: Detect & Stop Qbot Attacks

 Our research on Qbot showed the advancements in its attack chain.
 Enterprises must have tight security controls and multi-layered visibility and security solutions to identify and detect malware like Qbot.
 Uptycs’ EDR correlation engine detected the Qbot activity by correlating generic behavioral rules and YARA process scanning capabilities.